Improvements on perturbative oscillation formulas including non-standard neutrino Interactions: Acknowledgments

 \section{Acknowledgments}

-O.L.G.P. is grateful for the support of FAPESP funding Grant 2014/19164-6, CNPq research fellowship 307269/2013-2 and 304715/2016-6.
-O.L.G.P. and D.R.G. are grateful for partial support from FAEPEX funding grant, No 2391/17.
-M. E. Chaves is grateful for the 140564/2018-7 and 130912/2016-6 founding from CNPQ.
+O.L.G.P. is grateful for the support of FAPESP funding Grant 2014/19164-6, CNPq research fellowship 306565/2019-6 and 304715/2016-6, and .
+O.L.G.P. and D.R.G. are grateful for partial support from the FAEPEX funding grant, No 2391/17.
+M. E. C. is grateful for the 140564/2018-7 and 130912/2016-6 funding from CNPQ.
+This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
+The authors are thankful to M. C. Gonzalez-Garcia and M. Maltoni, who kindly share the table of the $\Delta \chi^{2} \times \rm{NSI}$ parameters.